 Be patient with yourself

 Rome wasn’t built in a day.
 Don’t expect perfection, expect progress.
+(By the way, there is no perfection in yoga, even if you are a master yogi.)
 Sometimes the progress will seem slow, but don’t get discouraged.
 If you keep practicing, over time, you will notice more and more improvements.

 Soak up Savasana

-It is easier for me to start thinking about that to do list once savasana starts.
+This is my favorite yoga tip for beginners.
+It is easy for you to start thinking about your to-do list once savasana starts.
 But, I would highly recommend putting off those thoughts until you have left class.
 Keep that time sacred.
 Use savasana for complete relaxation of the body and mind.
 If you can’t completely relax the mind, use the time for gratitude.
 Thank yourself for coming to the class, for giving yourself time to focus on you, for pushing yourself physically and mentally, and so on.

-If you put these 8 tips into your practice, you will optimize your yoga practice.
+If you put these 8 yoga tips for beginners into your practice, you will quickly start to love and appreciate your yoga practice.
 Trust me, when I do these things I leave my class feeling refreshed, calm, and powerful.
-Try them, you won’t regret it!